ksenia007/graphicsFinal/README.md

 ### Technical Details / Process

 Libraries I will be using: p5js

 Hosting Platform will be Github Pages.

+Notice, that while every sketch has an individual page, the source files for every sketch included in the final are in separate folders.
+The "rejected" sketches only have a .js file.

 The creation of this final sketch was iterative - I tried different sketches, until I found the three I like - the ones that go together in terms of the style and represent the theme of Interactions.